Skip to contents

 offset

-a matrix of offset values with number of columns matching the number of distribution parameters providing offset values to each of linear predictors.
+a matrix of offset values with the number of columns matching the number of distribution parameters providing offset values to each of linear predictors.

 Value